SohaMosaad/Bank-Churn-Prediction/README.md

 - HasCrCard: It is a categorical variable that decides whether the customer has a credit card or not.
 - EstimatedSalary: Estimated salary
 - isActiveMember: It is a categorical variable that decides whether the customer is an active member of the bank or not ( Active member in the sense, using bank products regularly, making transactions, etc )
 - Excited: It is a categorical variable that decides whether the customer left the bank within six months or not.
-It can take two values
+It can take two values:

                     0=No ( Customer did not leave the bank )

                     1=Yes ( Customer left the bank )